Cyclists War Memorial

 The Cyclists War Memorial is a war memorial on the village green in Meriden, West Midlands.
 The village between Coventry and Birmingham was long reputed to be at the geographical centre of England.
 The national memorial was built in 1920 to commemorate cyclists killed in the First World War (it is now believed that the first British soldier killed in the war was Private John Parr, a reconnaissance cyclist with the 4th Battalion, Middlesex Regiment).
 A bronze plaque was added in 1963 to commemorate cyclists killed in the Second World War.

+History

 A committee to organise a national cyclists war memorial was established in November 1919, chaired by the Conservative politician W. G. Howard Gritten, known as the "cyclists' MP", with the Lord Chancellor, the 1st Earl of Birkenhead as president.
 Funding of around £1,100 was raised by public donations, including the proceeds from auctioning the Rudge-Whitworth bicycle of the Prince of Wales, later Edward VIII, which was sold for £100 to Rev. Basil Graham Bourchier.